 Some pumps are inherently loud, but newer variable speed pump models are designed to run pretty quietly.
 Regardless, if your pool pump makes a louder noise than usual, it could be noisy for various reasons.

 When the water level in your pool pump is running low, the pump might get noisy.
 Most times, this has something to do with the bucket-like skimmer built into the poolside.

 If the water level in your pool has dropped below halfway on the skimmer faceplate, your pump could be drawing in both air and water.
-The pool pump will have to work harder—and louder—as a result of this.
+The pool pump will have to work harder—and louder—as a result.

-Fortunately, filling the pool pump with water is an easy fix for this.
-If the pump is still not working properly, it may be trying to self-prime or eliminate all that extra air.
+Fortunately, filling the pool pump with water is an easy fix for this issue.
+If the pump is still not working correctly, it may be trying to self-prime or eliminate all that extra air.
 You might have to prime the pump manually.

 If debris becomes lodged within the pipe, the pool pump motor may have to work harder to suction water from the pool and force it through the filter.
 When a motor is overworked, it makes an audible noise to let you know.
-Worse, it could start sucking air as well as water, which could have dire consequences.
+Worse, it could start sucking air and water, which could have dire consequences.

 The first step to fixing this is to turn off the filter and unplug the pump.
 You should also remove the lid from the pump basket.
 Check the pump basket for any leaves, gravel, small particles, or other material that might have gotten into it.
 Get a hose to clean out the basket, and you’re good to go.